deepaksood619/deepaksood619.github.io/docs/languages/others/ruby.md

 ## Bundler

-Bundler installs the gems in yourGemfile.
-It's not a requirement for you to use aGemfileandbundlerhowever it's highly recommended as it ensures you're running the same version of Jekyll and Jekyll plugins across different environments.
+Bundler installs the gems in your Gemfile.
+It's not a requirement for you to use a Gemfile and bundler however it's highly recommended as it ensures you're running the same version of Jekyll and Jekyll plugins across different environments.

 gem install bundler installs [Bundler](https://rubygems.org/gems/bundler).
 You only need to install it once - not every time you create a new Jekyll project.
 Here are some additional details:

-If you're using aGemfileyou would first runbundle installto install the gems, thenbundle exec jekyll serveto build your site.
-This guarantees you're using the gem versions set in theGemfile.
+If you're using a Gemfile you would first run `bundle install` to install the gems, then `bundle exec jekyll serve` to build your site.
+This guarantees you're using the gem versions set in the Gemfile.
 If you're not using a Gemfile you can just run jekyll serve.

 ```bash
 # https://jekyllrb.com/tutorials/using-jekyll-with-bundler/